GoogleChrome/ip-protection/Masked-Domain-List.md

 airpr.com                                                     | Onclusive                                                      | Not Impacted By Script Blocking
-itsoneiota.com                                                | One iota                                                       | Not Impacted By Script Blocking oneiota.co.uk                                                 | One iota                                                       | Not Impacted By Script Blocking ad-specs.guoshipartners.com                                   | OneAd                                                          | Entire Domain Blocked
+itsoneiota.com                                                | One iota                                                       | Not Impacted By Script Blocking oneiota.co.uk                                                 | One iota                                                       | Not Impacted By Script Blocking ad-specs.guoshipartners.com                                   | OneAd                                                          | Some URLs are Blocked
 guoshipartners.com                                            | OneAd                                                          | Not Impacted By Script Blocking
 onevision.com.tw                                              | OneAd                                                          | Not Impacted By Script Blocking
 onef.pro                                                      | OneF                                                           | Not Impacted By Script Blocking